 Geocode Lookup | Find Latitude and Longitude for an Address

 Geocoding is the process of obtaining the latitude and longitude coordinates that correspond to the physical address of a location.
 The easiest way to get the geocodes for an address is to enter the address into geocoding lookup software.
-There are a number of geocoding software providers.
+There are a number of geocoder services.
 However, there are a number of issues you should be aware of.

 Asking what software to use in order to find the latitude and longitude for addresses is kind of like asking where to find a good sandwich.
 The answer is, it depends on what kind of sandwich are you wanting to eat.
 Different sandwiches will have different ingredients, and different qualities The same thing is true when you want to find a service that provides geocodes.